keboola/connection-docs/transformations/ml-model-deployment/ml-model-deployment.md

 ## Private Beta Warning
 Machine Learning (ML) Model Deployment is currently in private beta.
 Some features may not work as expected.
-Please bear with us while we polish all necessities.
-Any feedback is welcome using the feedback button directly in the platform or through the [feedback portal](https://ideas.keboola.com).
+Please bear with us and provide feedback using the feedback button directly in the platform or through the [feedback portal](https://ideas.keboola.com).

 ## Before You Start